Matjiesrivier Nature Reserve is a World Heritage Site, located in the ecotone where the transition of Fynbos and Succulent Karoo occur.

 *A permit is required to visit this attraction, available for purchase from CapeNature’s Matjiesrivier office.

-Located in the Matjiesriver Nature Reserve, 45km up the road from Algeria camp in the Cederberg Wilderness Area, the Stadsaal Cave is a unique and special part of South African history.
+Located in the Matjiesriver Nature Reserve, 45km up the road from Algeria camp in the Cederberg Wilderness, the Stadsaal Cave is a unique and special part of South African history.

 Just a few hundred feet from the Elephant Paintings rock art site is another landmark, though this one has more recent ties to South African history.
 Called Stadsaal (Afrikaans for City Hall), this cavernous dome has been carved out of the rock by thousands of years of wind erosion and other weather factors.